FNFestival/fnfestival.github.io/README.md

 However, in order to retrieve the daily jam tracks, authentication is required.
 To do this, we use the [`fnbr.js`](https://github.com/fnbrjs/fnbr.js) library and then query the event flags that contain the daily jam tracks.

-Using a [GitHub workflow](.github/workflows/update-jam-tracks.yml), we then run [the script](scripts/index.js) to update the jam tracks every day at midnight (0:00 UTC).
-We use a Cloudflare Worker to trigger the workflow because GitHub Action cronjobs are too delayed.
+The jam tracks are automatically updated daily at midnight (0:00 UTC) using a [GitHub workflow](.github/workflows/update-jam-tracks.yml) that runs [the update script](scripts/update-jam-tracks.js).
+Because GitHub Action cron jobs are unreliable and often delayed, we use a Cloudflare Worker to trigger the workflow on schedule.

 ## Authentication